kisselz/redactable-sigs/README.md

 The provided code implements all existing constructions as well as providing support for new constructions.

-A good survey of the work up to 2015 is [A General Framework for Redactable Signatures and New Constructions](https://eprint.iacr.org/2015/1059.pdf) by Derler, P&oum;hls, Samelin, and Slamanig
+A good survey of the work up to 2015 is [A General Framework for Redactable Signatures and New Constructions](https://eprint.iacr.org/2015/1059.pdf) by Derler, P&ouml;hls, Samelin, and Slamanig

 ***WARNING***: This code is only intended for experimental purposes.
 No warranty is stated nor implied about the fitness of this code for deployment.